-The following statement changes the foreground (fill) color to red of the second data point in the Stellar series in the graph gr_sale in a window.
+The following statement changes the foreground (fill) color to red of the second data point in the Stellar series in the graph gr\sale in a window.
 The statement can be in a script for any event:

 '''

 int SeriesNum

 // Get the number of the series.

 SeriesNum = gr_sale.FindSeries("Stellar")

 // Change color of second data point to red

 gr_sale.SetDataStyle(SeriesNum, 2, foreground!, 255)

 '''

-For more information For complete information about the data-access graph methods, see the DataWindow Reference.
+For complete information about the data-access graph methods, see Chapter 10, Methods for Graphs in the DataWindow Control in DataWindow Reference.

-For more about PowerBuilder user events, see the PowerBuilder Users Guide.
+For more about PowerBuilder user events, see Chapter 8, Working with User Events in Users Guide.

-Using point and click
+5.4 Using point and click